edgelesssys/docs.edgeless.systems/marblerun/content/reference/cli.md

 * ### `update`

-  Update a manifest by uploading an update manifest to the Marblerun Coordinator.
+  Update a manifest by uploading an update manifest to the MarbleRun Coordinator.
   The original manifest has to define one or multiple Users who are allowed to update the manifest.
   For more information see [Update](content/workflows/update-manifest.md)